Generative AI: EDPS publishes guidance for use

 The guidance explicitly points out that providers of generative AI models can claim a legitimate interest under the General Data Protection Regulation as a legal basis for data processing.
 This applies in particular to the collection of data used for the development of the system, including the training and validation processes.

-However, the EDPS acknowledges this: In the case of data processing by generative AI systems, many circumstances can influence the balancing process.
-This can lead to legal uncertainty for both data subjects and controllers.
+However, the EDPS acknowledges this: 'In the case of data processing by generative AI systems, many circumstances can influence the balancing process.
+This may affect both the data subjects and the data controllers responsible for the Processing lead to legal uncertainty for those responsible.

 Reading tip: AI Act came into force on August 1 - here's what happens next!